 The primary objective in the investment of the State Investments portfolio is to ensure the safety of principal.
-In addition, it is the Treasurer's objective to manage liquidity for payment of the State's financial obligations and provide the highest investment return, using authorized instruments, while prudently exercising sustainable stewardship in its investment decision-making.
+In addition, the Treasurer's objective to manage liquidity for payment of the State's financial obligations and provide the highest return on investment, using authorized instruments, while prudently exercising sustainable stewardship in its investment decision-making.

-3.1 Safety
+3.1 SAFETY

 The safety of principal is the foremost objective of the state's investments.
 State Investments shall be undertaken in a manner that seeks to ensure the preservation of capital in the portfolio.
-To a chieve this objective, diversification, as defined in Section 10.0 of this Policy, and investment stewardship is required to ensure that the Treasurer prudently manages market, operational, reputational, financial, legal, sustainability, interest rate, and credit risks.
+To achieve this objective, diversification, as defined in Section 10.0 of this Policy, and investment stewardship is required to ensure that the Treasurer prudently manages market, operational, reputational, financial, legal, sustainability, interest rate, and credit risks.

-3.2 Liquidity
+3.2 LIQUIDITY